M1-Private-Limited/AETHER/README.md

 ### Application Overview

-- **Datasource Tab**: Connect to various data sources like Tableau, Snowflake, or Databricks.
+- **Datasource Tab**: Connect to various data sources like Tableau, Azure blobstorage, or Databricks.
 Upload your CSV files or select pre-defined datasources.
 - **Dashboard Tab**: View and interact with your data through custom dashboards, dictionaries, analytics, segments, and charts.
 - **Chat Tab**: Engage with the AI to ask questions and get insights based on your data.